Edrusb/HPCM-VM/doc/proxmox-setup.md

 ![Compute VM step3](../pictures/compute-vm-step3.png)

-Also add an EFI Storage and uncheck the Pre-Enrolle Keys box, check the Qemu Agent box as the default images HPCM provides already provide a qemu-guest-agent, which will let you transparently interact from Proxmox with the running operating system (including cleanly shutting down the OS from Proxmox):
+Also add an EFI Storage and uncheck the Pre-Enrolle Keys box, check the Qemu Agent box as the default images HPCM provides already provide a *qemu-guest-agent*, which will let you transparently interact from Proxmox with the running operating system (including cleanly shutting down the OS from Proxmox):